How to Make an Offer on a House

 1. Determine Your Offer Price

-A home’s listing price is often determined by comparing it to similar homes in the area that are for sale, then adjusting up or down based on additional amenities or detrimental issues.
+A home’s listing price is often set by comparing it to similar homes in the area that are for sale, then adjusting up or down based on additional amenities or detrimental issues.
 But as the old saying goes, “A home is generally worth what someone is willing to pay for it.”

-You might find a property that’s fairly well-priced and consider coming in close to asking, but you may want to adjust your offer if you feel that it’s priced too high or needs a lot of work.
+You might find a property that’s fairly well-priced and consider coming in close to asking, or you may want to adjust your offer if you feel that it’s priced too high or needs a lot of work.

 There are lots of things to consider when trying to find the right offer price.